opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gsql.md

 **Background**

 Use the  **gsql**  command to connect to the remote database service.
 When connecting to the remote database service, enable remote connection on the server.
-For details, see "Database Usage \> Connecting to a Database \> Using gsql to Connect to a Database \> Remotely Connecting to a Database" in the  _Developer Guide_.
+For details, see [Gsql Connection and Usage](../GettingStarted/gsql-connection-and-usage.md).

 **Procedure**